 Drawing Nature for Inspiration

-Speaking as a wildlife artist, my eyes are drawn to nature and the landscape in particular, but it’s a great starting point for beginners because nature is so forgiving.
+Speaking as a wildlife artist, my eyes are drawn to the natural world and landscapes, and nature is a great starting point for beginners because it’s so forgiving.

-There is no need to be exact or to perfect the detail, you have tremendous scope for playing around.
+There’s no need to draw perfectly, you have tremendous scope for playing around.
 Who cares if the tree is a little off or it wasn’t leaning that way?

 Does it matter that you added a figure or a gate that wasn’t there?
-No one.
+No one cares.
 All landscape artists romanticize the truth.

 With that in mind let’s find some more inspiration to draw from nature.